COVID-19: Travel advice and information

 Automated pedestrian crossings

-Automated pedestrian crossings at traffic signals within the Sydney CBD and key health districts across the Greater Sydney area are now active 24 hours a day to help limit the spread of coronavirus.
+Automated pedestrian crossings at traffic lights within the Sydney CBD and key health districts across the Greater Sydney area are active 24 hours a day to help limit the spread of COVID-19.

 - Location of pedestrian crossings within the Sydney CBD (pdf 531KB)